baby-loris/bla/README.md

 Do you want the proves that batch is effective?
 See [bla-benchmark](https://github.com/baby-loris/bla-benchmark).

+Also don't forget to install [a special chrome extension](https://github.com/baby-loris/bla-batch-chrome-extension) ;).

 ## API Reference
   * Server side
     * [Class Api](#class-api)